 AN OPEN BOOK is an interactive visual art exhibition featuring work by Barbara Ellmann, a Brooklyn-based painter who has worked as a teaching artist in museums, classrooms, and professional development workshops for over 30 years.
 For this exhibition, Ellmann draws on her own artistic practice as well as her experience in aesthetic education to examine the mutual influences of teaching and doing.

-AN OPEN BOOK has no wall text, emphasizing visual language over verbal to offer visitors a number of ways to interact with and explore the artwork guided by their own curiosity, impulses, and questions.
+AN OPEN BOOK has no wall text, and instead offers visitors a number of ways to interact with and explore the artwork guided by their own curiosity, impulses, and questions.
 The exhibition has two components: the work, which includes encaustic paintings and works on paper by Ellmann, and the lab, which provides resource materials and hands-on activities that contextualize Ellmann’s artistic process.
 Together, the artwork and the lab materials create opportunities for social interactions, playful exploration, and intentional meaning-making for visitors in the gallery space.

 By bringing these two components together in the one space, AN OPEN BOOK seeks to close the gap that occurs when arts education takes place in classrooms separate from physical works of art.
 The exhibition’s format teases the understanding that there can be deeper engagement with the work on display, inviting multiple viewings and extended inquiry.